aks2258/mtg_project_backend/README.md

 2. Using your terminal, navigate to the root folder of your cloned repository and run "bundle install."
 4. Create and migrate the database by typing "rails db:create" and "rails db:migrate" in the terminal.
 5. Run the server by typing "rails s" in the terminal.

+## Future Implementations
+One future implementaion is creating a model and controller for posts that users can create for reviews of decks and recommended cards.
+Also adding an attribute for Decks model to hold "text," for descriptions of how a users deck is supposed to be played.